STEllAR-GROUP/hpx/docs/sphinx/manual/miscellaneous.rst

    :language: c++
    :lines: 27-38

-Now that we can create ``checkpoint`` s we now must be able to restore the objects they contain into memory.
+Once users can create ``checkpoint`` s they must now be able to restore the objects they contain into memory.
 This is accomplished by the function ``restore_checkpoint``.
 This function takes a ``checkpoint`` and fills its data into the containers it is provided.
 It is important to remember that the